 The Global Health Network (TGHN), led by Professor Trudie Lang, is a collection of individual websites connected on a shared digital hub.
 The websites are each establishing professional communities with the aim of supporting research in their specific field.
 The websites are built and led by researchers or research groups from those fields - each setting out to create a space online to build collaborations and open forums for sharing knowledge, methods and tools as well as to build project groups to work on joint activities.

 The Epidemic diseases Research Group Oxford (ERGO) is engaged in an international program of clinical and epidemiological research to prepare for and respond to emerging diseases that may turn into epidemics or pandemics.
 ERGO incorporates a number of projects including the EC funded PREPARE project, the International Severe Acute Respiratory and Emerging Infection Consortium (ISARIC).
 The group is conducting research on several epidemic diseases including Ebola, bird flu (H5N1 and H7N9), MERS-CoV, and Enterovirus 71.
-ERGO currently comprises a team of approximately eight people under the leadership of Professor Peter Horby and is funded through various sources including the Wellcome Trust, MRC, EC and the Gates Foundation.
+ERGO currently comprises a team of approximately eight people under the leadership of Professor Peter Horby and is funded through various sources including Wellcome, MRC, EC and the Gates Foundation.

 The Oxford Health Systems Collaboration (OHSCAR) is a group based in Oxford but led by Professor Mike English (Nairobi, Kenya).
 Inadequate health systems make many existing and potential future health interventions impotent.
 Nowhere are such effects more apparent than in Africa which continues to post the worst health indicators globally.
 Priority will be given first to build on existing expertise and opportunities for strengthening health systems research between Oxford and Kenya.
 Over time OHSCAR shall harness the wide expertise available across Oxford University to build an inclusive research collaboration focused on African Health Systems Research.